tkhq/swift-sdk/Sources/TurnkeySwift/README.md

   * Authenticates using a passkey and creates a new session.

 * `handleGoogleOAuth(clientId:originUrl:redirectUrl:sessionKey:expirationSeconds:invalidateExisting:) async throws -> CompleteOAuthResult`
   * Authenticates using Google OAuth.
-Can work without auth proxy if `oauthSuccess` redirect is provided.
+Can work without auth proxy if `oauthSuccess` callback is provided.

 * `handleAppleOAuth(sessionKey:onOAuthSuccess:) async throws`
   * Authenticates using native Apple Sign-In via `ASAuthorizationAppleIDProvider`.
+Can work without auth proxy if `onOAuthSuccess` callback is provided.

-* `handleAppleWebOauth(anchor:clientId:sessionKey:additionalState:onOAuthSuccess:) async throws`
+* `handleAppleWebOauth(anchor:clientId:sessionKey:additionalState:onOAuthSuccess:) async throws` *(deprecated)*
   * Authenticates using Apple OAuth via web-based `ASWebAuthenticationSession`.
+Can work without auth proxy if `onOAuthSuccess` callback is provided.
+Use `handleAppleOAuth` instead.

 #### Requires Auth Proxy